NeoGranular/lanyon/_posts/2016-09-11-martial-god-chapter-01-43.md

 The man also felt as such, but at this moment, he resembled a bow ready to shoot.
 He couldn’t retreat.

 Furthermore, if He Yiming’s [Splitting Mountain Thirty Six Forms] had still emanated that world-shattering aura as always, he certainly would have pulled back regardless of the consequences and escaped.
-However, He Yiming’s current moved seemed in disharmony which made him determined to fight.
+However, He Yiming’s current move seemed in disharmony which made him determined to fight.

 The next moment, the four arms of the two persons abruptly collided.